 This can be done by manually creating prototypes for every joint (using the process described in the previous chapter), but there is also a way to speed things up.

-5. Now, select the next joint - the same one you’ve selected in the step 3
+6. Now, select the next joint - the same one you’ve selected in step 3

-8. Once again, click Add rig elements.
+9. Once again, click Add rig element.
 This will create sets of prototypes for every selected joint

-Now we have the main part on our rig.
+Now we have the main part of our rig.
 It is time to attach limbs to it.

 Limbs such as arms and legs are often symmetrical.
 We can use this symmetry to our advantage